Graphs and Their Clique Complexes Are Pseudotopological Weakly Homotopy Equivalent

-To prove $\pi_n(1_{|VR(X)|})$ is a monomorphism, we are going to need two more technical results.
-Following the notation of \cite{Spanier_1966}, we denote by $\text{sd}$ the barycentric subdivisionof a simplicial complex and we write $\text{sd}^n$ when we apply the barycentric subdivision $n$-times.
+To prove $\pi_n(\Id{\mathbf{KR}})$ is a monomorphism, we first need two additional technical results.
+Following the notation of \cite{Spanier_1966}, we denote the barycentric subdivision of a simplicial complex by $\operatorname{sd}$, and we write $\operatorname{sd}^n$ when barycentric subdivision is applied $n$ times.

 \begin{definicion} Let $K_1$ and $K_2$ be simplicial complexes and let $f:|K_1|\rightarrow |K_2|$ be a continuous map.
 A simplicial map $\varphi:K_1\rightarrow K_2$ is called a \emph{simplicial approximation} to $f$ if $f(\alpha)\in |s|$ implies that $|\varphi|(\alpha)\in |s|$ for $\alpha\in |K_1|$ and $s_2\in K_2$. \end{definicion}